-THE AUTHORITY The Trinity River Authority of Texas (the "Authority" or "Issuer") is a governmental agency of the State of Texas and a body politic and corporate, created as a conservation and reclamation district under Article XVI, Section 59 of the Texas Constitution pursuant to Chapter 518, Acts of the 54th Texas Legislature, Regular Session, 1955, as amended.
-The Authority is governed by a Board (the "Board") of 25 directors who are appointed by the Governor for six-year terms.
-THE BONDS The Bonds are issued as \$31,050,000.00 Red Oak Creek System Revenue Improvement Bonds, Series 2018.
-The Bonds are issued as serial bonds maturing on February 1 in each of the years 2020 through 2038, inclusive (see "THE BONDS - Description of the Bonds").
-PAYMENT OF INTEREST Interest on the Bonds accrues from the date they are initially delivered to the Underwriters, and is payable August 1, 2018, and each August 1 and February 1 thereafter until maturity or prior redemption (see "THE BONDS - Description of the Bonds").
-AUTHORITY FOR ISSUANCE The Bonds are issued pursuant to the provisions of Chapter 518, Acts of the 54th Texas Legislature, Regular Session, 1955, as amended, Chapter 1371, Texas Government Code, as amended, and other applicable laws, and a bond resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board of Directors (the "Board") of the Trinity River Authority of Texas (the "Authority", or "Issuer") on October 25, 2017.
+THE AUTHORITYT The Trinity River Authority of Texas (the "Authority" or "Issuer") is a governmental a gency of the State of Texas and a body politic and corporate, created as a c conservation and reclamation district under Article XVI, Section 59 of the Texas C Constitution pursuant to Chapter 518, Acts of the 54th Texas Legislature, Regular S Session, 1955, as amended.
+The Authority is governed by a Board (the "Board") of 2 25 directors who are appointed by the Texas Governor for six-year terms.

+THE BONDS The Bonds are issued as \$19,780,000 Trinity River Authority of Texas Red Oak Creek System Revenue Improvement Bonds, Series 2019.
+The Bonds are issued as serial bonds maturing on February 1 in each of the years 2020 through 2039, inclusive (see "THE BONDS - Description of the Bonds").

+PAYMENT OF INTEREST Interest on the Bonds accrues from the date they are initially delivered to the Underwriters, and is payable August 1, 2019, and each February 1 and August 1 thereafter until maturity or prior redemption (see "THE BONDS - Description of the Bonds").

+AUTHORITY FOR ISSUANCE The Bonds are issued pursuant to the provisions of Chapter 518, Acts of the 54th Texas Legislature, Regular Session, 1955, as amended, Chapter 1371, Texas Government Code, as amended, and other applicable laws, and a bond resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board on February 27, 2019.
 In the Bond Resolution, the Board delegated to an officer of the Authority (the "Authorized Officer") the authority to complete the sale of the Bonds.
-The terms of the sale are included in a "Pricing Certificate" executed by the Authorized Officer, and completes the sale of the Bonds (the Bond Resolution and the Pricing Certificate are jointly referred to as the "Resolution"). (see "THE BONDS - Authority for Issuance").
-SECURITY FOR THE BONDS The Bonds constitute special obligations of the Authority, payable both as to principal and interest, and secured by a first lien on a pledge of the Pledged Revenues of the Authority under the Contract entered into with the Cities of Cedar Hill, DeSoto, Glenn Heights, Lancaster, Ovilla and Red Oak (the "Contracting Parties") (see "THE BONDS - Security and Source of Payment").
-REDEMPTION The Authority reserves the right, at its option, to redeem Bonds having stated maturities on and after February 1, 2029, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 1, 2028 or any date thereafter, at the par value thereof plus accrued interest to the date of redemption (see "THE BONDS - Redemption - Optional Redemption").
-TAX EXEMPTION In the opinion of Bond Counsel, the interest on the Bonds will be excludable from gross income for federal income tax purposes under statutes, regulations, published rulings and court decisions existing on the date thereof, subject to the matters described under the caption "TAX MATTERS" herein.
+The terms of the sale are included in a "Pricing Certificate" which was approved and executed by the Authorized Officer, and which completed the sale of the Bonds (the Bond Resolution and the Pricing Certificate are jointly referred to as the "Resolution"). (see "THE BONDS - Authority for Issuance").

+SECURITY FOR THE BONDS The Bonds constitute special obligations of the Authority, payable both as to principal and interest, and secured by a first lien on a pledge of the Pledged Revenues (as defined in the Bond Resolution) of the Authority under the Contract entered into with the Cities of Cedar Hill, DeSoto, Glenn Heights, Lancaster, Ovilla and Red Oak, Texas (the "Contracting Parties") (see "THE BONDS - Security and Source of Payment").

+REDEMPTION The Authority reserves the right, at its option, to redeem Bonds having stated maturities on and after February 1, 2029, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 1, 2028 or on any date thereafter, at the par value thereof plus accrued interest to the date of redemption (see "THE BONDS - Redemption - Optional Redemption").

+TAX EXEMPTION......
+In the opinion of Bond Counsel, the interest on the Bonds will be excludable from gross income for federal income tax purposes under statutes, regulations, published rulings and court decisions existing on the date thereof, subject to the matters described under the caption "TAX MATTERS" herein.

 USE OF PROCEEDS Proceeds from the sale of the Bonds will be used for the purpose of providing funds (i) to acquire and construct improvements and extensions to the Authority's Red Oak Creek Regional Wastewater System (the "System"); (ii) to fund the debt service reserve fund and (iii) to pay costs associated with the issuance of the Bonds.